Dredging

 How often do we dredge?

 We regularly check the depth of the water bodies.
 If they are too shallow, they need to be dredged.
 This needs to be done approximately every 7 to 15 years.
-Some people are required to dredge their own ditch (You are leaving this website).
+Some people are required to dredge their own ditch.